theaquamarine/windows-powershell-docs/docset/windows/deduplication/get-dedupjob.md

 ## DESCRIPTION
 The **Get-DedupJob** returns status and information for currently running or queued deduplication jobs.

-To run this cmdlet, you must start Windows PowerShell® with the **Run as administrator** option.
+To run this cmdlet, you must start Windows PowerShell?? with the **Run as administrator** option.

 ## EXAMPLES